AlexETay7/Cache-Simulation/README.md

 ### ***REQUIRED RUNTIME:***

-Program runtime is reported after each cache simulation is ran.
+Program runtime is reported after each cache simulation is run.

 The runtime for: